Equity & Interdependence

 iBme’s programs aim to guide teens and young adults in their development of self-awareness, compassion, and ethical decision making, empowering them to apply these essential skills to their lives and communities.

 Our staff, board, and retreat teams bring years of personal mindfulness practice to their roles, modeling authenticity, compassion, and respect.
-While our retreat teaching teams are diverse, more than 50% POC and representing many different identities, our administrative staff and board are overwhelmingly white, cisgendered, and able-bodied.
+While our retreat teaching teams are diverse, more than 50% people of color and representing many different identities, our administrative staff and board are overwhelmingly white, cisgendered, and able-bodied.

 Regular equity and diversity training has given us the opportunity to see our social privilege and deepen our awareness, and has allowed us to confront our hegemonic ways of understanding the world and our places in it.